NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 - Off-campus contact: After the athlete’s sophomore year, college coaches may begin to conduct off-campus communications.

-- Official visits: Athletes can begin taking official visit after January 1 of their junior year.
+- Official visits: Athletes can begin taking official visits after January 1 of their junior year.

 The NAIA has fewer recruiting rules than the NCAA.
 NAIA coaches can contact student athletes anytime during high school.
 NAIA recruiting tends to start a little later than NCAA DI or DII recruiting, as NAIA coaches see which athletes just missed the cut to compete at a DI school.
-They also spend more time making sure that their school is the right fit for athletes socially and academically, as well as athletically.
+They also spend more time making sure that their school is the right fit for athletes socially, academically and athletically.

 The NCAA restricts which camps and clinics college softball coaches and their staff members are allowed to work at.
 The rules state that coaches and their staff members can only work at events off their campus if they take place during periods where evaluations are permitted at non-scholastic practices or competitions.
 This is something that coaches know to comply with, so families generally don’t have to worry about it.
 However, when looking at attending events for exposure, keep the evaluation periods in the back of your mind, and avoid attending off-campus camps or clinics during evaluation periods where coaches can only attend scholastic practices and competitions.

-- June 4 – July 31, 2020: These dates are subject to change based on the 2020 NCAA Division 1 Women’s Softball Championship.
+- June 10–July 31, 2021: These dates are subject to change based on the 2021 NCAA Division 1 Women’s Softball Championship.
 The dead period remains in effect until the day after the Women’s College World Series concludes.
-For example, if the championship series ends after two games, the dead period would end on June 2 and the contact period would start June 3.

-- Nov.
-2-3, 2019: Coaches can only evaluate athletes at school-based and non-scholastic practices and activities.
+- Oct.
+31–Nov.
+1, 2020: Coaches can only evaluate athletes at school-based and non-scholastic practices and activities.

 - Jan.
-2 – May 25, 2020: Coaches can evaluate athletes only at school-based practices and games.
+2–May 31, 2021: Coaches can evaluate athletes only at school-based practices and games.

 - Coaches can also evaluate athletes during the high school regional and state championship games, as long as they don’t fall within the dead period.

-- May 28 - June 5, 2019: These dates are based on the 2019 NCAA Division 1 Women's Softball Championship.
-The dead period remains in effect until the day following the final day of competition, which could be either June 4 or June 5.
-For example, if the championship series ends after two games, the dead period would end on June 5 and the contact period would start June 6.
+- June 1–June 9, 2021: These dates are based on the 2021 NCAA Division 1 Women’s Softball Championship.
+The dead period remains in effect until the day following the final day of competition.